Conformal transformations and equivariance in unbounded KK-theory: Introduction

 The logarithmic transform again changes multiplicative perturbations coming from conformal actions to additive perturbations.
 In Theorem \ref{thm:conf-log} we prove

 \begin{theorem*} The logarithmic transform of a conformally equivariant higher-order unbounded Kasparov module is a uniformly equivariant unbounded Kasparov module. \end{theorem*}

-These results allow us to represent the $γ$-elements of Kasparov and Chen for the Lorentz groups, in \S3.3.
-In \S3.4, we give a genuinely noncommutative example, a 2nd order spectral triple for the C*-algebra of the Heisenberg group which is equivariant for the dilation action.
+These results allow us to represent the $γ$-elements of Kasparov and Chen for the Lorentz groups and of Julg and Kasparov for the complex Lorentz groups, in \S\ref{section:lorentz-gamma}.
+In \S\ref{section:heisenberg}, we give a genuinely noncommutative example, a second order spectral triple for the C*-algebra of the Heisenberg group which is equivariant for the dilation action.

-In \S4 we leave the generality of higher order cycles so as not to distract from our main message, and focus on unbounded Kasparov modules.
-For such modules we study C*-bialgebra equivariance, following the treatment in the bounded picture by Baaj and Skandalis \cite{Baaj_1989}.
+In \S\ref{section:quantum-group-equivariant} we study C*-bialgebra equivariance for higher-order unbounded Kasparov modules, following the treatment in the bounded picture by Baaj and Skandalis \cite{Baaj_1989}.
 We give a definition for uniform (non-conformal) equivariance of unbounded Kasparov modules which, to our knowledge, has not previously appeared in the literature (except in the \emph{isometric} case \cite{Goswami_2016}).
-We show how the descent and dual-Green–Julg maps work in the setting of uniform equivariance.
+We show how the descent and dual Green–Julg maps work in the setting of uniform equivariance.

-With the definition of uniform equivariance in hand, we define conformal quantum group equivariance for unbounded Kasparov modules in \S4.2.
+With the definition of uniform equivariance in hand, we define conformal quantum group equivariance for higher-order unbounded Kasparov modules in \S\ref{section:conformal-quantum}.
 The main example to which we apply this framework is the action of $SL_q(2)$ on the Podleś sphere.
 In Theorems \ref{theorem:bbd-transform-quantum-conformal} and \ref{theorem:bbd-transform-quantum-conformal-log} we prove

-\begin{theorem*} The bounded transform of a conformally quantum group equivariant unbounded Kasparov module is a quantum group equivariant bounded Kasparov module. \end{theorem*}
+\begin{theorem*} The bounded transform of a conformally quantum group equivariant higher-order unbounded Kasparov module is a quantum group equivariant bounded Kasparov module. \end{theorem*}

-\begin{theorem*} The logarithmic transform of a conformally quantum group equivariant unbounded Kasparov module is a uniformly quantum group equivariant unbounded Kasparov module. \end{theorem*}
+\begin{theorem*} The logarithmic transform of a conformally quantum group equivariant higher-order unbounded Kasparov module is a uniformly quantum group equivariant unbounded Kasparov module. \end{theorem*}

-In \S5, we generalise cobordism of bounded Kasparov modules, as defined by Cuntz and Skandalis \cite{Cuntz_1986}, to unbounded Kasparov modules.
-We show in Theorem \ref{thm:cobordism-gp} that cobordism classes of unbounded Kasparov modules are an abelian group which surjects onto the usual KK-groups.

-In \S5.1, we extend the idea further to define \emph{conformism} of unbounded Kasparov modules, using the framework of cobordism to turn the conformal transformations of \S1 into an equivalence relation.
-We show in Theorem \ref{thm:conformism-gp} that conformism classes of unbounded Kasparov modules are an abelian group which surjects onto the usual KK-groups.